 Introduction

-“Real-Time Rendering” (also called RTR) is a new module that lets you navigate your projects in 3D in real-time with much higher quality than standard 3D navigation.
+“Real-Time Rendering” (also called RTR) is a module that lets you navigate your projects in 3D in real-time with much higher quality than standard 3D navigation.
 RTR provides realistic graphic quality without the waiting time of traditional rendering, making it a great option for showing projects to your clients.

 In RTR, you can navigate the interior of a project in real-time; if you have a second monitor, you can continue to work within the program on one monitor while your client sees a realistic 3D representation of your room on the second monitor.